Java Programming (Online, Self-Paced)

 CLASS FORMAT AND SCHEDULE

 This is a self-paced, instructor-mentored course.
-Students access the course lessons through UMBC Training Centers’ Web-based Blackboard Learning Management System (LMS).
+Students access the course lessons through UMBC Training Centers’ Web-based Learning Management System (LMS).
 A textbook will be mailed to the student shortly after successful class registration.
 Students complete lessons independently, working at their own pace.
 Students may email questions to the instructor and submit programming exercises to the instructor for review and feedback.

-To complete the course, the student must complete and submit the required programming assignments within the Blackboard LMS.
+To complete the course, the student must complete and submit the required programming assignments within the LMS.
 Students will have 90 days from the date of course registration to complete the course.
-It is recommended that students complete at least one Blackboard module (lesson) per week.
+It is recommended that students complete at least one LMS module (lesson) per week.
 Nothing prevents the student from working at a faster pace and completing in the course in a shorter amount of time.

 A complete list of system requirements can be found here.